Samarpitgupta/Conifg-Server/README.md

 # Config-Server
-Fetch configs from the git repo and provide it to config consumers(report-module, analytics-service etc.) on-demand.
+Fetch configs from the git repo and provide configs to config-consumers(like report-module, analytics-service etc.) on-demand.